zackbradys/terraform-aws-rke2-cluster/README.md

 Please utilize GitHubs features such as Issues, Forks, and Pull Requests to contribute to this code!

 ### About Me
-A little bit about me, my history, and what I've done in the industry.
-If you have any questions, please reach out to me on my GitHub (https://github.com/zackbradys)!
+A little bit about me and my history in the industry.
+If you have any questions, please reach out to me over on my [GitHub](https://github.com/zackbradys)!
 - Former Contractor
 - U.S. Military Veteran
 - Open-Source Contributor